What Does HTN MTN LTN Mean on TikTok? Looks Rating Explained

 • High Tier Normie (HTN): Noticeably attractive, but not model-level.

-This lingo comes from online communities focused on looksmaxxing, a culture obsessed with improving appearance and analyzing attractiveness.
+This slang originally came from niche online groups focused on “glow-ups” and appearance trends.
 What started as forum talk has spilled over into TikTok memes, reaction videos, and comment sections.

 The Origins